Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 }
 ```

-Material on the Right:
+Material on the right:
 ```typescript
 map.geoMaterials["DefaultTL"] = {
   shader: "TransparentLight"
 }
 ```

-Material on the Top:
+Material on the top:
 ```typescript
 map.geoMaterials["GlowlessLight"] = {
   shader: "BillieWater",